Performance¶

 Check if your cloud provider has native service for Memcached/Redis, as those might be better tuned.

 - If you use Redis, make sure to tune it for in-memory cache usage.
-Its persistence feature is not needed with cache and will severely slow down execution time.
+Its persistence feature isn't needed with cache and severely slows down execution time.

 - For use with sessions however, persistence can be a good fit if you want sessions to survive service interruptions.